Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     <img src="src/1.2_8.png" width="400">

     Each node is assigned a unique embedding vector. i.e. we directly optimize the embedding of each node.

+    Scalability issue: The size of the embedding matrix depends on the number of nodes in a graph, which can surge quickly as the graph grows.

     Many methods: DeepWalk, node2vec